-5.5.4.1.
-Step 3.1: Determine the baseline biomass-based heat generation

-69. It is assumed that the use of biomass residues for which scenario B5 has been identified as the baseline scenario $(BR{B5,n,y})$ would be prioritized over the use of any fossil fuels in

-- 70. Considering that the several heat generators and different categories of biomass residues might be identified as part of the baseline scenario, the prioritization of heat generators use and the allocation of biomass residues to different heat generators may be challenging and much dependent on specific site conditions.
-For that reason, the methodology proposes general principles that should be adhered to in order to determine the prioritization and allocation, which still leave room for technical constraints to be reflected given specific site conditions.16 - 71.
+- 69. For baseline alternatives not connected to the grid or otherwise technically or legally impossible to export power to the grid $EL{BL,GR,y} = 0$ . - 5.5.4.
+Step 3: Determine the baseline biomass-based heat and power generation - 5.5.4.1.
+Step 3.1: Determine the baseline biomass-based heat generation $(HG{BL,BR,y})$ - 70.
+It is assumed that the use of biomass residues for which scenario B5 has been identified as the baseline scenario ( $BR{B5,n,y}$ ) would be prioritized over the use of any fossil fuels in the baseline.
+From that assumption, Assuming that would be generated with biomass residues ( $HG{BL,BR,y}$ ) should shall be determined. as follows 17: - 71.
+Considering that the several heat generators and different categories of biomass residues might be identified as part of the baseline scenario, the prioritization of heat generators use and the allocation of biomass residues to different heat generators may be challenging and much dependent on specific site conditions.
+For that reason, the methodology proposes general principles that should be adhered to in order to determine the prioritization and allocation, which still leave room for technical constraints to be reflected given specific site conditions. - 72.
 In order to do that, follow the procedure below: - (a) Prepare a list of all heat generators that would use biomass residues in the baseline scenario.
-The list should include both biomass-based and co-fired heat generators; - (b) Allocate the biomass types and quantities for which B5 has been identified as the alternative scenario (BR{B5,n,y}) to the different heat generators (BR{B5,n,h,y}).
+The list should include both biomass-based and co-fired heat generators: - (b) Allocate the biomass types and quantities for which B5 has been identified as the alternative scenario (BRB5,n,y) to the different heat generators (BRB5,n,h,y).
 In doing so, the following principles should be adhered to: - (i) Where a biomass residue type can technically be used in more than one heat generator, it should be assumed that it is allocated from the most efficient to the less efficient heat generators to the maximum extent possible, taking into account any technical and operational constraints; - (ii) Where a biomass residue type can technically be used in both heat generators which do not require co-firing fossil fuels and heat generators which require co-firing fossil fuels, it should be assumed that it is to the maximum extent possible used in the heat generator which does not require co-firing fossil fuels, taking into account any technical and operational constraints.
-Any remaining biomass residue quantities are then allocated to the subsequent heat generators which require co-firing fossil fuels; - (iii) In both cases, if different types of biomass residues result in different levels of heat generation efficiency, the allocation of biomass residues should be guided by the principle that the biomass residues would be allocated so as to maximize the heat generation efficiency of the set of heat generators; - (iv) In the case of a district heating system or off site heat supply where the individual heat sources can be identified, the biomass boilers in the district heating system shall be included in this list.
-In case of a district heating
+Any remaining biomass residue quantities are then allocated to the subsequent heat generators which require co-firing fossil fuels; - (iii) In both cases, if different types of biomass residues result in different levels of heat generation efficiency, the allocation of biomass residues should be

-15 The biomass residues used in each heat generator (BR{B5,n,h,y}) shall not exceed the total amount of biomass residues available and the heat generation in each heat generator should not exceed the total capacity of the heat generator.
+&lt;sup>17 The biomass residues used in each heat generator ( $BR{B5,n,h,y}$ ) shall not exceed the total amount of biomass residues available and the heat generation in each heat generator should not exceed the total capacity of the heat generator.

-16 An example of a technical constraint is the case where the baseline includes multiple steam headers.
-In such cases the project participant may: (a) Identify and rank process steam demand from process according to different enthalpies from highest to lowest; (b) Rank steam headers according to different enthalpies from highest to lowest; (c) Apply the guidance in this and the following step for each steam header starting with the steam demand with the highest enthalpy. system where no individual heat sources can be identified, see step 4 for further guidance how to deal with this case;
+&lt;sup>18-An example of a technical constraint is the case where the baseline includes multiple steam headers.
+In such cases the project participant may: (a) Identify and rank process steam demand from process according to different enthalpies from highest to lowest; (b) Rank steam headers according to different enthalpies from highest to lowest; (c) Apply the guidance in this and the following step for each steam header starting with the steam demand with the highest enthalpy.